-Wood for Furniture Manufacturing
+Wood for Furniture Making

-Wood Cuts Available at MTE
+Furniture Wood Cuts Available at MTE

-- Rough Cut Wood – an inexpensive alternative to finished lumber, our rough cut wood lends itself to added workability for furniture craftsmen.
+- Rough Cut Wood – An inexpensive alternative to finished lumber, our rough cut wood lends itself to added workability for furniture craftsmen.

 - Veneer – Thinly sliced wood paneling commonly used on desks and tables to produce a finished look on your furniture project.